Current Work

 • Description:

 Trauma-informed care (TIC) is crucial for helping physicians support patients with emotional and physical trauma, empowering them to take control of their care.
 However, adapting TIC in fast-paced acute care settings, like emergency and surgical environments, is not well understood.
 Using human-centered design, we conducted interviews with surgical providers at ZSFGH during the Inspiration phase to better understand the acute care environment and how care is adapted for trauma-affected patients.
-In the Ideation phase, we will analyze key themes, brainstorm ways to improve TIC, and prototype solutions at ZSFGH.

 • Research Publications: